reactjs/react.dev/src/content/reference/react/useLayoutEffect.md

 </Sandpack>

-Notice that even though the `Tooltip` component has to render in two passes (first, with `tooltipHeight` initialized to `0` and then with the real measured height), you only see the final result.
+Notice that even though the `Tooltip` Component has to render in two passes (first, with `tooltipHeight` initialized to `0` and then with the real measured height), you only see the final result.
 This is why you need `useLayoutEffect` instead of [`useEffect`](/reference/react/useEffect) for this example.
 Let's look at the difference in detail below.

 <Recipes titleText="useLayoutEffect vs useEffect" titleId="examples">